 The park is famous for harboring the largest herds of elephants, and it is nicknamed “the kingdom of Elephants and majestic ancient baobab trees”.
 During the game drive session, it is common to encounter herds of up to 300 elephants.
 When it is the dry season you may find elephants scratching the dry river beds for underground streams

 Migratory wildebeest, buffalo, impala, zebra, gazelle, eland, and hartebeest crowd the shrinking ponds.
 Tarangire is one place in Tanzania where dry-country antelope such as the fringe-eared Oryx and odd long-necked gerenuk are frequently observed.

-It is during the dry season the park enjoys the largest number of wildlife concentration that is outside the Serengeti ecosystem.
-Animals come from the nearest park in search of water on Tarangire River.
+It is during the dry season the park enjoys the largest number of wildlife concentrations that are outside the Serengeti ecosystem.
+Animals come from the nearest park in search of water on the Tarangire River.

 On drier ground, you find the Kori bustard, the heaviest flying bird; the stocking-thighed ostrich, the world’s largest bird; and small parties of ground hornbills noisy like turkeys.

-Tarangire’s packs of elephant are simply encountered, dry or wet.
-The swamps, touched green year round, are the focus for 550 bird varieties, the most breeding species in one habitat anywhere in the world.
+Tarangire’s packs of elephants are simply encountered, dry or wet.
+The swamps, touched green year-round, are the focus for 550 bird varieties, the most breeding species in one habitat anywhere in the world.

 In Tarangire, you will notice a number of termite mounds scattered all over the park.
 These mounds are often frequented by dwarf mongoose and pairs of red and yellow barbet; termites make the suitable food chain to these small creatures.

 Then there are pythons that climb trees, as well as leopards and lions, lazing on tree branches where the fruit of the sausage tree disguises the twitch of a tail.

 All year round but dry season (June-September) for sheer numbers of animals

 Bringing inspiration, joy, and discoveries through African safari experience